hushenwei2000/rvv-atg/README.md

 ### LOAD

-Unable to pass the lmul==8 parameter test： vlsege32 vlssege32 vluxsegei8 vluxsegei16 vluxsegei32
+- Unable to pass the lmul==8 parameter test： vlsege32 vlssege32 vluxsegei8 vluxsegei16 vluxsegei32
+- If the EMUL would be out of range (EMUL>8 or EMUL<1/8), the instruction encoding is reserved.
+Use `/` to represent.

 |                               | vle8/16/32/64 | vlre8/16/32 | vlse8/16/32 | vls(s)ege8/16/32 | vluxei8/16/32 | vluxeiseg8/16/32 |
 | ----------------------------- | ------------- | ----------- | ----------- | ---------------- | ------------- | ---------------- |